-=Note→ The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.
+The partnership is required to send you an Illinois Schedule K-1-P and the trust or the estate is required to send you an Illinois Schedule K-1-T, specifically identifying your share of subtractions.

-Special Note → Include only subtractions reported to you on a Schedule K-1-P or K-1-T. Do not report amounts you reported to your shareholders on the Schedules K-1-P you issued to them.
+Schedule K-1-P Include only subtractions reported to you on a Schedule K-1-P or K-1-T. Do not report amounts you reported to your shareholders on the Schedules K-1-P you issued to them.

-Line 33 - Complete the 2012 Illinois Schedule M, to figure the amount to include on Line 33.
+Line 33 - Write the subtraction amount calculated on the 2013 Illinois Schedule M, Step 3, Line 34.
 Attach a copy of Illinois Schedule M to your Form IL-1120-ST.